woudsma/retrain-mobilenet-for-the-web/README.md

 ---

 ## gzip
-You can save quite some bandwidth by serving static assets (including the model) compressed with [gzip](https://en.wikipedia.org/wiki/Gzip).
+It's possible to save bandwidth by serving static assets (including the model) by using [gzip](https://en.wikipedia.org/wiki/Gzip) compression.
 This can be done manually or by enabling gzip in your server config.

 For example, add to */etc/nginx/conf.d/default.conf*
 ```nginx